 Thankfully, a few great investors were also teachers willing to share their knowledge, experience, and practical advice.
 Something every investor needs from time to time.
 And they did it in a way investors at any level could learn.

 Besides, it’s still cheaper to pick up a book then to learn from experience alone.
 And self-education is a great way to learn about investing.

 All the books below I’ve read and reread over the years and will act as an introduction and reference for improving your investment knowledge.

-One Up On Wall Street - This is one of those books you can reread a dozen times a walk away with a new idea or insight each time.
+This is one of those books you can reread a dozen times and walk away with a new idea or insight each time.
 Peter Lynch was the exception to the mutual fund manager norm.
 He took the Fidelity Magellan Fund on a thirteen year, 29% annual return ride and trounced the S&P 500 along the way.

 Lynch has a simple and easy philosophy that small investors have an advantage.
 This is a great book for beginners to start with first.
 Once you’re done, grab his second book Beating The Street.

-Common Stocks And Uncommon Profits – Fisher focuses on companies that offer sustainable growth with a competitive advantage.
-Which is a staple idea today.
+Fisher focuses on companies that offer sustainable growth with a competitive advantage, which is a staple idea today.
 Only he was perfecting it over a half century ago and finally publishing his philosophy in 1958.

 Because of how the book is laid out you can easily read it piecemeal.
 It’s like a cataloged version of picking Buffett’s brain anytime you want.
 Just cover a section or chapter, set it down, and return to it later.